-Here’s my guide and tips for getting the best out of a one day visit to Plitvice Lakes and a sample itinerary for the day.
+Here is my guide and a few tips for getting the best out of a one day visit to Plitvice Lakes and a sample itinerary for the day.

 Many people visit Plitvice Lakes on a day trip from either Zagreb or Zadar.
 I decided against this for two reasons.
-Firstly, by staying in Plitvice you can get to lakes before the day trippers arrive ie. before the masses of tourists arrive (this is less of a problem now with the automated ticket system).
+Firstly, by staying in Plitvice you can get to lakes before the day trip visitors arrive ie. before the masses of tourists arrive (this is less of a problem now with the automated ticket system).
 Secondly, I thought I might want to get a two-day pass to visit Plitvice and staying nearby is the best way to do that.
 Thirdly, it’s a lot less stressful and a more relaxing way to visit.